Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 - Ability to focus and pay attention, such as “spacing out” or inability to complete tasks.

-- Reasoning and judgment, such as going out in winter without a jacket or inappropriate sexual behavior.
+- Reasoning and judgment, such as going out in winter without a jacket or inappropriate comments and behavior.

-- Hyperactive delirium.
-Symptoms of hyperactive delirium can include restlessness, agitation, rapid mood changes, or hallucinations.
+- Hyperactive delirium, which includes restlessness, agitation, rapid mood changes, and/or hallucinations.

-- Hypoactive delirium.
-Symptoms of hypoactive delirium can include inactivity or reduced motor activity, sluggishness, abnormal drowsiness, or seeming to be in a daze.
+- Hypoactive delirium, which includes inactivity or reduced motor activity, sluggishness, abnormal drowsiness, or seeming to be in a daze.

-- Mixed delirium.
-A person suffering from mixed delirium may quickly switch back and forth between states, displaying both hyperactive and hypoactive symptoms.
+- Mixed delirium, which may involve quick switches back and forth between hyperactive and hypoactive states.

 There are many different types of dementia, with the most common being Alzheimer’s disease.
 Alzheimer’s accounts for about 60-80% of all dementia cases.
-The second leading type of dementia occurs following a stroke and is called vascular dementia.
-There is also:
+The second leading type of dementia is called vascular dementia, which occurs following a stroke.
+Other types of the disease include:

 - Dementia with Lewy bodies